Koha-Community/kohadocs/source/cataloging.rst

 .. _easy-analytics-label:

-Easy Analytics
+Easy analytics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Easy Analytics feature makes linking analytic records together easier.
+The easy analytics feature makes linking analytic records together easier.
 The first thing you need to do is set the :ref:`EasyAnalyticalRecords` preference to
 'Display' and the :ref:`UseControlNumber` preference to 'Don't use.'

-After cataloging your analytic record (see :ref:`Adding Records <adding-records-label>` for more on creating records) click 'Edit' from the normal view and choose to 'Link to Host Item'
+After cataloging your analytic record (see :ref:`Adding records <adding-records-label>` for more on creating records) click 'Edit' from the normal view and choose to 'Link to host item'

 |image646|